 A preliminary hazard log has been included, listing all the different hazards together with relevant mitigations and their matrix with class of risk.
+A list of 155 hazards has been recompiled including mitigation measures.
+The list of these hazards can be consulted in the Annexes.

 A view on the safety case approach has been described, including relevant topics.
 The main emphasis has been on the railway domain, which has the most detailed description for the content of a safety case.
 Security case has become more relevant too.
 Standardization organization includes security cases in EN TS 50701:2021 for railway and ISO/SAE 21434:2021 for automotive.

 Many challenges are still open and they represent wide fields to undergo further research, as synthetically described in §2.16.

-3. Technical components of the Hyperloop architecture
+4 Technical components of the Hyperloop architecture